babelouest/ulfius/examples/multiple_callbacks_example/README.md

-# simple_example
+# multiple_callbacks_example

-Run a simple webservice that listen on port 8537.
+Run a webservice with multiple endpoint callbacks possible and different levels of priority

 ## Compile and run